rust-lang/rust/text/0000-compile-time-asserts.md

 If the constant evaluator gets smart enough, it will be able to const evaluate the `blub` function.
 This would be a breaking change, since the code would not compile anymore. (this occurred in https://github.com/rust-lang/rust/pull/26848).

+# Detailed design

+The PRs https://github.com/rust-lang/rust/pull/26848 and https://github.com/rust-lang/rust/pull/25570 will be setting a precedent for warning about such situations (WIP, not pushed yet).

+When the constant evaluator fails while evaluating a normal expression, a warning will be emitted and normal translation needs to be resumed.

+# Drawbacks

+None, if we don't do anything, the const evaluator cannot get much smarter.

+# Alternatives

+## allow breaking changes

+Let the compiler error on things that will unconditionally panic at runtime.

+## insert an unconditional panic instead of generating regular code

 GNAT (an Ada compiler) does this already: